malulleybovo/SymbolArtEditorOnline/checklist.md

 - [x] check file format
 - [x] hide symbol edit box while user is moving a layer in editor
 - [x] on resize, change UI of toolbar to the best fit for given resolution.
 Create more rows to reduce row length
+- [x] max number of layers (225 as per specs)
+- [x] layer manager header displays layer count (for instance: 100 / 225)
+- [x] symbol limits (medium priority)
+	- max symbol side length (impacts stretches, resizes)
+	- canvas bounding box (impacts stretches, resizes, moves, rotations)

 #### TO BE FIXED
-- [ ] undo add when elem added is hidden and is the only child in group causes group to remain hidden
+- [ ] quick alert of number of errors/warnings after loading .saml
 - [ ] comfirm exit when unsaved changes (medium priority)
-- [ ] symbol limits (medium priority)
-	- max symbol size (the biggest it can ever get)
-	- canvas bounding box (impacts stretches, resizes, moves, rotations)
-- [ ] max number of layers
-- [ ] layer manager header displays layer count (for instance: 100 / 225)
+- [ ] undo add when elem added is hidden and is the only child in group causes group to remain hidden (low priority - not harmful)
 - [ ] up/down arrows change active elem on same group (low priority)
 - [ ] right/left arrows go in and out of groups (low priority)
 - [ ] actionManager class for managing calls to perform functions and push actions to history.
 Every class that calls to perform some action will use this class as medium instead.